 Often, obese children have developmental coordination issues.
 These developmental problems include:

 Due to pain and coordination issues, the ability of overweight children to participate in adequate exercise often contributes to a cycle of increasing weight gain.
-Additionally, many children who are overweight suffer from feet that are painful and prevent them from participating in many activities including walking for extended periods.
+Many children who are overweight suffer from foot pain.
+Thus, preventing them from participating in many activities, including walking for extended periods.